-4.3.1.1 The Six Bells was built between the very late 1700's and the first decades of the 1800's.
-Although the London Directory states that the building was operating as a public house in 1826, it is not known whether the Six Bells was purpose built as a Public house.
-The size of the site suggests that either way, the building was associated with a small holding.
+4.3.1.1 The Six Bells was built sometime between the very late 1700's and the first decades of the 1800's.
+Although the London Directory states that the building was operating as a public house in 1826, it is not known whether the Six Bells was purpose built as a public house.
+The size of the site suggests that either way, the building was associated with a small holding or at least some food growth and animal husbandry.
 If, as the London Directories suggest, Mark Clayton was the first Landlord, the Six Bells has provided hospitality to Ruislip residents and visitors for nearly 200 years.
 This highlights evidential "value" and justifies the statutorily listed status.
 The pre 1840 date ensured this inclusion on the list which also underpins the buildings value.